 The financial performance of the Academy as a whole is reflected in its governmental funds as well.
-As the Academy completed the year, its governmental funds reported combined fund balances of \$846,546, which is \$2,938 higher than last year's ending fund balances of \$843,608.
+As the Academy completed the year, its governmental funds reported combined fund balances of \$949,834, which is \$32,644 lower than last year's ending fund balances of \$982,478.

-The Academy's general fund had more revenues and other financing sources than expenditures and other financing uses by \$123,941.
-The debt service fund had more expenditures and other financing uses than revenues and other financing sources by \$262,388.
-The capital projects fund - building and site had more revenues and other financing sources than expenditures and other financing uses by \$100,021.
-The special revenue fund had more revenues and other financing sources than expenditures than expenditures and other financing uses by \$100,021.
-The special revenue fund had more revenues and other financing sources than expenditures and other financing uses by \$41,364.
-Overall, the Academy had an increase in total fund balance.
+The Academy's general fund had more revenues and other financing sources than expenditures and other financing uses by \$56,694.
+The capital projects fund - building and site had more expenditures than revenues by \$79,165.
+The special revenue fund had more expenditures than revenues by \$10,173.
+Overall, the Academy had a decrease in total fund balance of \$32,644.